Gyula Germanus: India

 His knowledge of the history, cultural history, politics and literature of the Muslim world, gave Germanus an unusual opportunity.
 In 1928 Rabindranath Tagore invited him to India to organize, and then lead as first professor, the Department of the History of Islam (now the Department of Arabic, Persian, Urdu and Islamic Studies) at his university Visva-Bharati University in Santiniketan.

 Germanus gave lectures in Lucknow, Lahore and Dhaka.
 In December 1930 he was invited to Delhi.
-He met Dr. Zakir Hussain, later the third President of Republic of India, and Sarvepalli Radhakrishnan, later the first Vice President and the second President of the Republic of India.
+He met Dr. Zakir Husain, later the third President of Republic of India, and Sarvepalli Radhakrishnan, later the first Vice President and the second President of the Republic of India.
 He spent three years in Bengal, with his wife Hajnóczy Rózsa, and taught an always a growing group of Islamic pupils under an open sky.

 In parallel, he dedicated much time to improving himself, for example he began to study Sanskrit, and to work on other smaller projects.
 During these years Pál Teleki, the Hungarian Prime Minister, asked him to study the Maori and Munda languages from a linguistic point of view.

 He and his wife spent the muggy Indian summers traveling.
 They visited the tomb of Sándor Kőrösi Csoma, the famous Hungarian orientalist, in Darjeeling.
 They traveled through Kashmir.

 In December 1930 he was welcomed in Delhi to work at the Aligarh Muslim University, where he became acquainted with Zakir Hussain, President of the University (the third President of India in 1967), and with Sarvepalli Radhakrishnan (the second President of India in 1962).

 This period of his life was enormously rich in experience and the development of his notions and emotions on being Muslim.
 He increased his knowledge of Islamic culture and history.
 By this time he was living the Qur'an and took part in the Friday prayers in Jama Masjid, Delhi.
 Once he gave a speech to 5,000 people about the new blossoming of Islam.
 It was so popular that he had to escape from the thankful listeners, and possible death from the crush.

 News of Germanus' speech spread round the Muslim world.
 Leading articles were published in newspapers about him and hundreds of believers went on pilgrimage to his humble flat to get advice.
 The proceedings made a great impression on him.
 He chose a Muslim name, Abdul-Karim ("servant of the gracious God").